Azure/SaaS-Private-Connectivity/docs/tutorial/part1.md

 To complete this tutorial you will need access to an Azure subscription with the Azure cli configured to use that subscription.

+It is recommended to use bash to complete the tutorial either using local command line  i.e. WSL or Azure Cloud Shell

 ## Get application code

 The sample application used in this tutorial is a simple function app consisting of a http trigger to allow interaction with a marketplace deployment.